tonypeng1/moomoo/README.md

 - Sends SMS alerts via Vonage
 - Displays macOS notifications
 - Maintains detailed logs of detected terms and OCR results
-- Saves processed images and original screenshots, as well as the log file `ocr_log.txt`, in the `screenshots` folder
+- Saves processed images and the original screenshot, as well as the log file `ocr_log.txt`, in the `screenshots` folder

 ## Prerequisites
 - macOS (uses macOS-specific screenshot commands)